top of page

 -

-The grand prize is us$10,000.
-The prize pool is up to us$31,000 as of august 25, 2023.
-How will the balance of the prize pool being allocated.Energy Mentors is heartened that our Founding Sponsors have increased the prize pool up to US$31,000.
-We are open to further donations by individuals and others entities to increase the prize pool.
-As of now, if no further changes to the prize pool, the tentative plan would be to award US$5,000 to four additional team with distinguished submissions
+The grand prize is us $10,000.
+The prize pool for 2025 is again us $31,000.
+How will the balance of the prize pool be allocated?Energy Mentors is heartened that our Founding Sponsors have enabled a prize pool up to US$31,000.
+We are open to further donations by individuals and other entities to increase the prize pool.
+The remaining funds in the prize pool after the allocation to the grand prize will be awarded to Distinguished Designs at the discretion of the judges.

 -

 What can eliminate the team from the competition?
 Is there an appeal process?The teams’ designs including any documentation submitted to the web site shall speak for itself.
 The teams’ designs are more similar to commercial rather than academic deliverables.
-As the submissions are design they may tend in some way to be derivative of and synthesis of prior knowledge and techniques.
+As the submissions are designs they may tend in some way to be derivative of and synthesis of prior knowledge and techniques.
 The competition specifically calls for designs to include capabilities available in the marketplace.
 It is always a nice gesture to give some recognition and thanks to those who either directly or indirectly helped and or inspired.
-Hopefully no team displays grossly uncivil public behavior during the competition.
-The Organizing Committee at its sole discretion reserves the right to eliminate any team for grossly uncivil public behavior during the course of the competition.

 -